AI Glossary

 Outlier

 A data point that is significantly different from the other data points in a dataset, standing far apart from the general distribution.
-Outliers can be caused by errors in data collection or represent genuine, but rare, events, and can sometimes skew AI model training.
+Outliers can affect the training of AI models and may need to be addressed during data preprocessing.

 Overfitting